 Flash Memory and EEPROM

-The EM500 has 512KB of internal flash memory and 208 bytes of EEPROM (see Ordering Info and Specifications).
+The EM1001 has 1,024KB of flash memory and 2KB of EEPROM (see Ordering Info and Specifications).

-The EEPROM is almost fully available to your application, save for a small 28-byte area called "special configuration area."
+The EEPROM is almost fully available to your application, save for a small 28-byte area called the "special configuration area."
 The EEPROM is accessed through the stor. object.
-Details on the special configuration area are provided in the EM500 platform documentation.
+Details on the special configuration area are provided in the EM1000 platform documentation.

 On the advice of one of our customers, we would like to remind you that, like all other EEPROMs on the market, the EEPROM ICs used in Tibbo devices allow for a limited number of write cycles.
 As the Wikipedia article on the subject states, the EEPROM "... has a limited life for erasing and reprogramming, now reaching a million operations in modern EEPROMs.
 In an EEPROM that is frequently reprogrammed while the computer is in use, the life of the EEPROM is an important design consideration."